nikitabogdan/pocket-scale-calculator/readme.md

 setting.
 To change this and other settings such as 'snap-off hanger' option and PO model, please use 'options' command and follow menu tips.

+If you would like to calculate scales for PO-32, the app will work in quite other way.
+For selected tonic & scale it will show you a range of values (0..100), you might program your single sound bank in sequence with pitch knob to get all possible notes in the selected scale.
+You will need to know the default note of the sound bank loaded into your po and make sure this note is the same as your tonic note.
+Default pitch have the value equals to 50. -12 semitones pitch have the value equals to 10, +7 semitones pitch have the value equals to 74 e.t.c.

 That's it, have fun with your POs and never miss the right scale:-)

 ## Dependencies